kugusha/art-farcaster/README.md

 ### Contributions
 This is a community-curated list of art-related projects on Farcaster.
 If you'd like to add something to these lists, please open a pull request.
 Please try to match or improve upon the format of the existing entries.

+Submission rules:
-*Submission rule for general channels: a channel should have at least 100 followers.*
+- for general channels: > 100 followers
+- for personal channels: > 50 followers

 ### Contact